 Note: If Windows Explorer is crashing after a few minute of opening it.
 Then only, you can try this solution.

-1. Open C:\Windows folder.
-And, then copy explorer.exe by right-click on it.
+1. Open the C:\Windows folder.
+And, then copy explorer.exe by right-clicking on it.

 2. Now, paste it inside C:\Windows\System32 folder.

-After copying it inside system32 folder.
+After copying it inside the system32 folder.
 Run explorer from the same system32 folder.

 It could possible that system files got corrupted.
-So, I suggest you to run system file checker scan.
+So, I suggest you run a system file checker scan.
 It will fix corrupted system files.

 SFC Scan.
 (System File Checker.)

-1. Click on start button search for CMD.
+1. Click on the Start button and search for CMD.
 From search results, right-click on Command Prompt.
-And then click on run as adminstrator.
+And then click on run as administrator.

-2. In Comman Prompt.
+2. In Command Prompt.
 Type the following command.